sirmordred/Privset/README.md

 # PrivsetIssueTracker

-Fill the issue and send it
+This is an official issue tracker page of Privset - https://play.google.com/store/apps/details?id=com.mordred.privset

+How to open new issue:

+Just tap to "issues" section and open new one, fill with logcat and send it